 What does this mean for you?

 As your employer, we will contribute to the pension scheme on your behalf.
-Our current contribution rate is an amount equal to 19.3% of your pensionable pay.
+We have a defined benefit pension scheme in relation to the employer’s contribution rate of your pensionable pay.

 You will also contribute personally to the pension scheme.
 Your contributions to the LGPS will be deducted from the pensionable pay paid to you each pay period.